-- 1. The health plans offered and benefits provided by those plans shall be those recommended by the JLMBC, approved by the City Council, and administered by the Personnel Department in accordance with LAAC Section 4.303. - 2.
-During the term of this MOU, the City agrees to continue contributing for each full-time employee a monthly subsidy equal to the cost of his/her medical plan but not to exceed the Kaiser Permanente Family rate. - 3.
-During the term of this MOU, the City agrees to continue contributing for each regular half-time employee a monthly subsidy equal to the cost of his/her medical plan but not to exceed the Kaiser Permanente Single Party rate. - 4.
-The City will apply the subsidy first to the employee's coverage.
-Any remaining balance will be applied toward the coverage of the employee's qualified dependents named under the plan.
+- 1. The health plans offered and benefits provided by those plans shall be those recommended by the JLMBC, approved by the City Council, and administered by the Personnel Department in accordance with LAAC Section 4.303. - During the term of this MOU, the City agrees to continue contributing for each full-time employee a monthly subsidy equal to the cost of the employee's medical plan but not to exceed the Kaiser Permanente Family rate. - 3.
+During the term of this MOU, the City agrees to continue contributing for each regular half-time employee a monthly subsidy equal to the cost of the employee's medical plan but not to exceed the Kaiser Permanente Single Party rate.

-- 5. During the term of this MOU, the City's contribution to health care plan costs (monthly health care subsidy) shall be adjusted based on changes in the Kaiser Permanente Family Rate for full-time employees and in the Kaiser Permanente Single Party Rate for regular half-time employees.
+- 4. The City will apply the subsidy first to the employee's coverage.
+Any remaining balance will be applied toward the coverage of the employee's qualified dependents named under the plan. - 5.
+During the term of this MOU, the City's contribution to health care plan costs (monthly health care subsidy) shall be adjusted based on changes in the Kaiser Permanente Family Rate for full-time employees and in the Kaiser Permanente Single Party Rate for regular half-time employees.
 Changes in the monthly subsidy shall be effective at the beginning of the pay period in which the Kaiser Permanente yearly premium rate change is implemented. - 6.
 Employees who transfer from full-time to half-time status under Family and Medical Leave provisions contained herein shall continue to receive the same subsidy as full-time employees and shall be subject to any adjustments applied to that subsidy as provided in this Article. - 7.
 During the term of this MOU, the JLMBC will review all rate changes and their impact on the Health Plans.
 The following provisions will apply to unit members enrolled in a City-sponsored health care plan and eligible for the health care subsidy. - 8.
-Unit members shall continue to pay ten percent of the City's monthly health care premium on a biweekly basis when the amount of the employee's monthly health care premium for the health care plan in which he/she is enrolled is less than or equal to the amount of the City's maximum monthly health care subsidy. - 9.
-In the event that unit members are enrolled in a health care plan that has a monthly premium that exceeds the City's maximum monthly subsidy, such members shall continue to pay on a biweekly basis the total of the difference between the cost of their monthly health care premium and the City's maximum monthly health care subsidy, plus ten percent of the City's maximum monthly health care subsidy on a biweekly basis.
+In the event that unit members are enrolled in a health care plan that has a monthly premium that exceeds the City's maximum monthly subsidy, such members shall continue to pay on a biweekly basis the total of the difference between the cost of their monthly health care premium and the City's maximum monthly health care subsidy.